browserengineering/book/book/accessibility.md

 * *High-contrast mode*: Implement high-contrast [forced-colors] mode.
-As part of this, draw a rectangular *backplate* behind all lines of text in order to ensure that there is sufficientcontrast (as [defined][contrast] by the WCAG specification) between  foreground and background colors.
-Also check the contrast of the default style sheets I provied in this chapter---do they meet the requirements?
+As part of this, draw a rectangular *backplate* behind all lines of text in order to ensure that there is sufficient contrast (as [defined][contrast] by the WCAG specification) between  foreground and background colors.
+Also check the contrast of the default style sheets I provided in this chapter---do they meet the requirements?

 [forced-colors]: https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors